 “I remember Dr. Wexler saying, ‘CJ’s going to be fine.
 I’m going to be at his high school graduation,’ ” continues Mrs. Postighone, her eyes reddening.
 “We’re almost there, and he will be.”

-CJ graduated from high school in 2012, and now plays hockey in college.
+CJ graduated from high school in 2012 and played hockey in college.